1Password/scim-examples/beta/podman/README.md

 > **Before you move on**
 >
-> If you are using Google Workspace or need to send more than 1000 provisioning requests at a time, please reach out to 1Password support team as these are not supported with Podman deployment yet.
+> If you need to send more than 1000 provisioning requests at a time, please reach out to 1Password support team as t are not supported with Podman deployment yet.

 ## In this folder